Xibrin/eventful-group-8/README.md

 pip install python-dateutil (note: you may need to specify which python version you want to install python-dateutil on.
 For example, in my case, I was running Python3.10.
 So I did python3.10 -m pip install python-dateutil)

+To install the project dependencies, from the root directory, eventPlanner, run the following command (Note that you might need to create a new virtual environment and activate it before installing the packages.
+For more information, refer to https://docs.python.org/3/tutorial/venv.html):

+`pip install -r requirements.txt`

 To install the latest version of npm run

 `{npm install -g npm}`